pepve/dom-creator-php/README.md

 ####  __set($name, $value)

 Set a property.
-If the property name starts with an underscore (`self::ATTRIBUTE_SIGN`) this creates and appends a new attribute with the given name (attribute sign stripped) and value.
+If the property name starts with an underscore (`DomCreator::ATTRIBUTE_SIGN`) this creates and appends a new attribute with the given name (attribute sign stripped) and value.
 Else a new element is created with the value as its contents.
 The value can be another instance of this class or a DOMNode, in which case all of their children are inserted in the new element.

 ####  closeChild()